gfiehler/rabbithub/README.md

      amq.http.consumer-AhKV3L3eH2gZbrF79v2kig

   will be used.
 An example can of setting this variable can be found in the test folder in the file:  rabbitmq.config.consumertag.

+#### High Availability Consumers
+RabbitHub now supports several modes in which you can create more than 1 consumer for a subscription across the cluster for high availability.

+By setting the `ha_consumers` environment variable to one of the following modes

+  - `all`:  when a subscription is created a copy of the consumer is created on all nodes of the cluster
+  - `n`:  where `n` is an integer, in this mode a copy of the consumer will be started on `n` number of nodes plus the original node to which the subscription was made.
+Therefore if I set `ha_consumers=1`, I will get 2 consumers.
+The `n` consumers will be created on randomly selected cluster nodes other than the original node.

+  Note:  In these modes Rabbithub will first create the consumer on the local node to which the subscription was made, if that consumer starts, it will always return a positive return code to the subscriber, even if some or all of the remote consumers do not start.
+The body of the response will include status of all attemped consumer starts.
+The following is an example response

+  `{
+	"consumers": [{
+		"node": "rabbit@rabbit1",
+		"status": "ok"
+	}, {
+		"node": "rabbit@rabbit2",
+		"status": "ok"
+	}]
+   }`

+#### RabbitHub Failover Support
+  If HA Queues are being used in the Rabbitmq cluster and a node goes down, those queues will failover to another node according to the policies set for HA Queues.
+When this happens The consumers that are connected to that queue will also go down.
+However, Rabbithub will attempt to restart all consumers that fail.
+However, the restart attempts generally happen too quickly for the master queues to failover and be ready to accept new connection.
+To solve this issue a new environment varaible can be set to set a wait interval between a consumer going down and the restart attempt which will, in most cases, allow the master queue to failover and be ready to accept new connections.

+  Environment Variable:  `wait_for_consumer_restart_milliseconds = N`
+	where `N` is an integer in milliseconds.

+## RabbitHub Troubleshooting

+  To help troubleshoot or just log activity an option is available to log the payload of all http posts to subscribers.

+  Environment Variable:  `log_http_post_request = true/false`
+   ..* true:  will log all posts to subscribers
+   ..* false: (default) will not log posts to subscribers

 ## RabbitHub APIs